Pithaya/spicetify-apps/README.md

 -   [Convert japanese](./extensions/romaji-convert/README.md): Convert a selected element's name to romaji, hiragana or katakana.
 -   [Extended copy](./extensions/extended-copy/README.md): Copy a selected element's name, ID, URI or raw data to the clipboard.
+-   [Made for you shortcut](./extensions/made-for-you/README.md): Add a shortcut to the "Made for you" page to the sidebar.

 ## Custom apps